Skip to Content

 Storage Tip: Allow corn to dry completely on the stalk, then remove kernels and store in an airtight container.

-4. Sweet Potatoes – Nutritious, Hardy, and Prolific
+4. Sweet Potatoes – Sunshine in Root Form

 Why They’re Great for Survival: